 All of our resources encourage at-church community even if the majority of the catechesis is happening in the home.
 Community is essential in the life of the Church and we desire for families to gather often to support one another.
 The premier weekly gathering is Sunday Mass.
-It is our prayer that as families fall in love with Jesus and their community that they would hunger to live in a weekly Communion available to them at the Mass.
+It is our prayer that as families fall in love with Jesus and their community that they would hunger to live in a weekly communion available to them at the Mass.
 Additionally, parents value the time they and their children get to spend with others in the community.
-Our At-Church Support Materials include at-church Sessions as well as suggestions for other community events.
+Resources that include at-church sessions as well as suggestions for other community events can be found in the relevant Leader Guide.